corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/collaborative-recovery/installation.md

 * [LedgerGraph CorDapp](./../operating/ledger-graph.md).
 The collaborative recovery CorDapps depend on the LedgerGraph CorDapp.

-* **Corda Enterprise** Corda nodes must be running Corda Enterprise in order to initiate or participate in Collaborative Recovery.
+* **Corda: Enterprise Edition ** Corda nodes must be running Corda: Enterprise Edition  in order to initiate or participate in Collaborative Recovery.
 This feature is not available for Corda Open Source nodes.

 * **Node Minimum Platform Version (MPV) > 6** Collaborative Recovery requires operative Corda nodes to have a Corda Platform Version (CPV) of 6 or greater.
 This version number is related to the version of Corda a node is running.

 * **Network MPV > 6** In addition to a CPV of greater than 6, the network itself must have a sufficient MPV.

-* **Database requirements** Collaborative Recovery CorDapps are tested against Corda Enterprise and will work according to the [platform support matrix](../../platform-support-matrix.md).
+* **Database requirements** Collaborative Recovery CorDapps are tested against Corda: Enterprise Edition  and will work according to the [platform support matrix](../../platform-support-matrix.md).

 ## Install the CorDapps